balena-io-experimental/balena-motion/README.md

 All the motion directives in _motion.conf_ can be modified, including the port on which your feed is available.
 The Dockerfile uses a balenaCloud device variable, which is added to the configuration during deployment.
 That same port is exposed during the build.
 Be sure to set __daemon off__ in your _motion.conf_ file, otherwise your container will start and quit.

 In addition to setting the EXPOSE_PORT variable, also add these to your balenaCloud Device Configuration Custom  Configuration Variables (or fleetwide).
+Add these variables before adding a device for faster launch.

 | Key                                  | Value
 |--------------------------------------|----------